Ytterbium: Halides

 Some ytterbium halides are used as reagents in organic synthesis.
-For example, ytterbium(III) chloride (YbCl_{3}) is a Lewis acid and can be used as a catalyst in the Aldol and Diels–Alder reactions.
-Ytterbium(II) iodide (YbI_{2}) may be used, like samarium(II) iodide, as a reducing agent for coupling reactions.
-Ytterbium(III) fluoride (YbF_{3}) is used as an inert and non-toxic tooth filling as it continuously releases fluoride ions, which are good for dental health, and is also a good X-ray contrast agent.
+For example, ytterbium(III) chloride (YbCl3) is a Lewis acid and can be used as a catalyst in the Aldol and Diels–Alder reactions.
+Ytterbium(II) iodide (YbI2) may be used, like samarium(II) iodide, as a reducing agent for coupling reactions.
+Ytterbium(III) fluoride (Yb2F3) is used as an inert and non-toxic tooth filling as it continuously releases fluoride ions, which are good for dental health, and is also a good X-ray contrast agent.

 Oxides

-Ytterbium reacts with oxygen to form ytterbium(III) oxide (Yb_{2}O_{3}), which crystallizes in the "rare-earth C-type sesquioxide" structure which is related to the fluorite structure with one quarter of the anions removed, leading to ytterbium atoms in two different six coordinate (non-octahedral) environments.
+Ytterbium reacts with oxygen to form ytterbium(III) oxide (Yb2O3), which crystallizes in the "rare-earth C-type sesquioxide" structure which is related to the fluorite structure with one quarter of the anions removed, leading to ytterbium atoms in two different six coordinate (non-octahedral) environments.
 Ytterbium(III) oxide can be reduced to ytterbium(II) oxide (YbO) with elemental ytterbium, which crystallizes in the same structure as sodium chloride.

 Borides

-Ytterbium dodecaboride (YbB_{12}) is a crystalline material that has been studied to understand various electronic and structural properties of many chemically related substances.
+Ytterbium dodecaboride (YbB12) is a crystalline material that has been studied to understand various electronic and structural properties of many chemically related substances.
 It is a Kondo insulator.
 It is a quantum material; under normal conditions, the interior of the bulk crystal is an insulator whereas the surface is highly conductive.
 Among the rare earth elements, ytterbium is one of the few that can form a stable dodecaboride, a property attributed to its comparatively small atomic radius.